Caring for you in our Day Hospice

 The support patients receive in Day Hospice is led and co-ordinated by an experienced nursing team including a Clinical Nurse Specialist who can advise on symptoms and help with sensitive conversations.
 The team are assisted by dedicated volunteers and the hope is to keep patients at home and out of hospital.

-On Monday afternoons, Day Hospice opens its doors to ‘budding artists’ who can self refer following consultation with their specialist nurse or community nurse.
-The group called ‘Brush with Art’ runs for 6 weeks and is volunteer led under the supervision of our Day Hospice team leader.
+On Mondays and Thursdays, The Dove Lounge opens its doors to patients and carers who want participate in a range of Living Well services – these are our activities and groups with therapeutic benefits.
+For example, on Mondays ‘budding artists’ can self-refer following consultation with their specialist nurse or community nurse.
+The group called ‘Brush with Art’ runs for 6 weeks and is volunteer-led under the supervision of our Living Well team.
 With sensitivity and encouragement our volunteer artists challenge people to explore their creative potential.
 For 2 hours the focus is on fun and relaxation, diverting attention away from stress and illness.

-We have launched Open House for anyone wanting to learn a little more about what we do here at the Hospice as well as offer the perfect opportunity for anyone wanting to test out/experience the relaxed ambience of the Day Hospice environment.
+We have launched Open House for anyone wanting to learn a little more about what we do here at Phyllis Tuckwell as well as offer the perfect opportunity for anyone wanting to test out/experience the relaxed ambiance of the Day Hospice environment.

 Whether you work in health care, concerned for a bereaved friend or if you care for someone who is seriously ill, we’ll welcome anyone who wants to drop by on every Tuesday between 2pm and 4pm, talk to one of our volunteers or nurses.